wakitosh/MroongaSearch/README.md

 ## Installation

+While this module works without Mroonga, installing it is recommended for better performance.

+1.  **Install Mroonga (Recommended):**
+    - For high-speed, CJK-aware full-text search, install the Mroonga storage engine in your database.
+    - See the official Mroonga website for instructions: [https://mroonga.org/](https://mroonga.org/)

+2.  **Install MeCab Tokenizer (Optional but Recommended):**
+    - For even more accurate Japanese morphological analysis, installing `groonga-tokenizer-mecab` is recommended.

+3.  **Install the Module:**
-1. Unzip the module and place the `MroongaSearch` folder into your Omeka S `modules` directory.
+    - Unzip the module and place the `MroongaSearch` folder into your Omeka S `modules` directory.
-2. Log in to your Omeka S admin dashboard, navigate to the "Modules" section, and activate "MroongaSearch".
+    - Log in to your Omeka S admin dashboard, navigate to the "Modules" section, and activate "MroongaSearch".

 **Note:** Activating the module may trigger a search index rebuild job, which can take some time depending on the amount of data.